zhileizhao/zhileizhao.github.io/publication.md

 I've been lucky to participate in many exciting research projects since college and make some contributions to our understanding of the amazing world!

-*: equal contribution. #: corresponding author.
+*: equal contribution. :email:: corresponding author.

 ### Evolution of neural circuits
 **Zhao, Z.**<sup>#</sup>, & McBride, C. S.<sup>#</sup> (2020).
 Evolution of olfactory circuits in insects. _Journal of Comparative Physiology A_. [https://doi.org/10.1007/s00359-020-01399-6](https://doi.org/10.1007/s00359-020-01399-6)